 At this point, the class begins the pursuit of a MetaVision by working at two levels, individually and collectively.
 As an individual, we build upon our own page zero premises that we defined during the Life Mapping process and upon our opinions about great issues of our time that we defined during the Social Mapping process.
 We build upon those premises and opinions by asking ourselves what they inspire us to envision regarding how humankind can direct its developmental journey forward more wisely.
 We summarize our premises, opinions, and what we envision within an open-ended essay, which becomes our personal “MetaMap.”
 Probably, unlike any other essay we have composed, there will be no ending.
 Instead, it becomes an ongoing work in progress that allows us the freedom to modify our point of view as we continue our developmental journey in the mazeway.

-And then, collectively, we work together toward reconciling and synthesizing the MetaMaps of the entire class into a coherent, moral, and universal MetaVision of how humankind can move forward together creatively, joyfully and peacefully.
+And then, collectively, we work together toward reconciling and synthesizing the MetaMaps of the entire class into a coherent, moral, and universal MetaVision of how humankind can move forward together meaningfully, joyfully and peacefully.

 This pursuit of clarity about our existence helps each of us to become liberated global citizens, rather than imprisoned conceptually within a provincial orientation where illusions, prejudices, and self-limiting ideologies prevail.